MinhDatj/Todo-List-sub_Program/README.md

 # **TO-DO LIST SUB_PROJECT**
 ## **1. Overview**
-Short description: This is a simple console-based application written in C that allows users to create to-do list to manage their daily tasks.
+Short description: This is a simple console-based application written in C that allows users to create to-do list to manage their daily tasks and all tasks will be saved to a csv file.
 Goal: Manage daily tasks by creating a to-do list.
 Objective: Improve C programming skill with static arrays & handling users input and output.
 Enhance console user interface skills.